Antônio da Costa Santos

 Antônio da Costa Santos (also known as Toninho; 4 March 1952 – 10 September 2001) was a Brazilian architect and politician of the Workers' Party (PT).

 Toninho took office as Mayor of Campinas (the third largest city in the state of São Paulo, with over 1,000,000 inhabitants), on 1 January 2001.
 He was shot to death at 10:15 pm, 10 September 2001, as he was driving home alone from a shopping mall.
-The details and motives of his murder, which stunned the country, is still largely unknown As of 2024.
+The details and motives of his murder, which stunned the country, are still largely unknown As of 2024.
 His assassination was overshadowed by the deadly 9/11 attacks on the US approximately a day later.

 Toninho was succeeded in office by the vice-Mayor, Izalene Tiene.
 He left a daughter and a widow.

 Murder investigations

 The murder took place in a poorly lit access road leading out of the mall.
 Witnesses in other cars only said to have seen a silver Vectra driving at high speed and heard shots.
 Two bullets shattered his car's windows and the last hit him on his left shoulder.
 Another car (a green Vectra) had been the object of a robbery attempt a few minutes before, on the same route.